Google Home fixes a glaring omission and Apple Music users will be happy

 Google Home has been steadily improving since Google brought it to market in late 2016.

-Elsewhere at I/O Google confirmed the device was getting hands-free calling, Proactive Assistance from the Google Assistant and Visual Responses delivered to a paired mobile device.
+Elsewhere at I/O, Google confirmed the device was getting hands-free calling, Proactive Assistance from the Google Assistant and Visual Responses delivered to a paired mobile device.

-Earlier this week, a study even claimed the device is six times smarter than the Amazon Echo, based on its ability to respond intelligently to 3,000 questions pitched to both devices.
+Earlier this week, a study even claimed the device is six times smarter than the Amazon Echo, based on its ability to respond more intelligently to 3,000 questions pitched to both devices.

 Is Google ultimately in a better position to overtake Amazon as the smart speaker pioneer?
 Or can Apple's HomePod topple them both?
 Drop us a line in the comments below.